This blog post was updated March 14, 2023

 How StreamSets’ Schema-agnostic Approach Makes Schemas Easy

-Our agnostic approach to schema management means that StreamSets smart data pipelines can manage any kind of schema – simple, complex or non-existent.
+Our agnostic approach to schema management means that StreamSets data pipeline tools can manage any kind of schema – simple, complex or non-existent.
 Meaning, with StreamSets you don’t have to spend hours matching the schema from a legacy origin into your destination, instead StreamSets can infer any kind of schema without you having to lift a finger.
 If however, you want to enforce a schema and create hard and fast validation rules, StreamSets can help you with that as well.
 Our flexibility in how we manage schemas means your data teams have less to figure out on their own and more time to spend on what really matters: your data.